Quantum scars from zero modes in an Abelian lattice gauge theory on ladders

 {\it{QMBS at $\lambda \neq 0$}}: At a non-zero $\lambda$, $\mathcal{C}$ no longer anti-commutes with the Hamiltonian and hence the manifold of zero modes is not protected and mix with the non-zero modes to form new high-energy eigenstates.
-The only possible exception are linear combinations of the zero modes which are also eigenstates of $\Opot$, and hence of $H$.
+The only possible exception are special linear combinations of the zero modes which are also eigenstates of $\Opot$, and hence of $H$.
+Remarkably, these linear combinations also show localization in the Hilbert space and anomalously low entanglement.
 Such eigenstates clearly violate ETH since they remain unchanged as the coupling $\lambda$ is varied in spite of the energy level spacing in their neighborhood being exponentially small in $L_xL_y$.

 {\it{Ladders with $L_y=2$}}: Using ED for linear dimension $8 \leq L_x \leq 14$, we show the presence of $4$ QMBS, one each at momenta $(k_x,k_y)=(0,0),(\pi,\pi), (\pi,0)$ and $(0,\pi)$ where each of these scars is a simultaneous eigenfunction of $\Opot$ (with eigenvalue $N_p/2$, $N_p$ being the total number of plaquettes) and $\Okin$ (with eigenvalue $0$).